 Two of three Americans are overweight, and one in three is obese.
 One in five children are also obese, and most of these children will continue to struggle with an unhealthy weight for the rest of their lives.

-And yet, for a condition that’s so common, there’s an odd sort of dichotomy in the way our society looks at obesity.
-It’s as if there’s two kinds of obesity, or, at least, two ways of looking at obesity.
+And yet, for a condition that’s so common, there’s an odd dichotomy in the way our society looks at obesity.
+It’s as if there are two ways of looking at obesity.

 This is a transcript from the video series The Skeptic’s Guide to Health, Medicine, and the Media.
 Watch it now, on The Great Courses Plus.

-These two angles insinuate themselves into headline and media coverage, and into the way doctors and health professionals care for their patients.
-If we’re going to make any progress defeating this public health nightmare, we’ve got to get the media and the doctors on the same side, working toward solutions that can really make a difference.
+These two angles insinuate themselves into headline and media coverage and into the way doctors and health professionals care for their patients.
+To make any progress defeating this public health nightmare, we’ve got to get the media and the doctors on the same side, working toward solutions that can make an actual difference.

-And yet, decades of trying to approach overweight as a problem caused by wrong decisions—by trying to get individuals to change their habits and eat less food—undeniably, hasn’t worked.
+Yet decades of trying to approach overweight as a problem caused by wrong decisions—by trying to get individuals to change their habits and eat less food—hasn’t worked.

-This second side of obesity doesn’t seem to have captured the media’s attention; or when it does, the stories seem to get twisted around, leaving people confused, frustrated, and still overweight.
+This second side of obesity doesn’t seem to have captured the media’s attention; or when it does, the stories appear to get twisted around, leaving people confused, frustrated, and still overweight.

 Learn more about the media and portraying weight loss